SoftUni-Internal/interactive-content/ZA/09-For-Loop-Exercise/01-Problem.md

 [slide]
 # Problem: Back to the Past
-[code-task title="Back to the Past" taskId="28-04E-p-01" executionType="tests-execution" executionStrategy="python-code" requiresInput]
+[code-task title="Back to the Past" taskId="27-04E-p-01" executionType="tests-execution" executionStrategy="java-code" requiresInput]
-[code-editor language=python]
+[code-editor language=java]
 ```
+import java.util.Scanner;

+public class Main {
+    public static void main(String[] args) {
-# Write your code here
+        // Write your code here
+    }
+}
 ```
 [/code-editor]
 [task-description]
 ## Description
-Josh is 18 years old and receives a legacy that consists of **X amount of money and time machine**.
+Josh is 18 years old and receives a legacy that consists of X amount of money and time machine.

-He decided to return **until 1800**, but he did not know if the money would suffice to live without working.
+He decided to return until 1800, but he did not know if the money would suffice to live without working.

 Write a program that calculates whether Josh will have enough money to not have to work until a certain year.
-- Assuming that for every even (1800, 1802, etc.) year will spend **12 000 dollars**.
+- Assuming that for every even (1800, 1802, etc.) year will spend 12 000 dollars.
 - For each odd (1801, 1803, etc.) will spend 12 000 + 50 \* \[the years age in a given year\].

 ## Input